gforsyth/learnlatex/README.md

 *  by using MiKTeX Portable, you leave no traces on the host computer
 *  you do not need administrator privileges on the host computer

-###Mac
+###Editor
+[Texmaker](http://www.xm1math.net/texmaker/download.html) is a nice cross-platform editor with autocomplete and other useful features.

+##Mac

+###Compiler
 Download and install the [MacTex Package](http://mirror.ctan.org/systems/mac/mactex/MacTeX.mpkg.zip).
 This may require admin rights.

-###Linux
+###Editor
+The MacTex package includes the TeXworks editor, which is reportedly nice to use.

+##Linux

+###Compiler
 Your distribution almost certainly has a LaTeX package available.
 Use your package manager to download and install it.
+You should be able to find a wiki page for your distribution with instructions.

+###Editor
+Again, [Texmaker](http://www.xm1math.net/texmaker/download.html) is a nice cross-platform editor with autocomplete and other useful features.
+There's also a nice vim plugin called [TeX 9](http://www.vim.org/scripts/script.php?script_id=3508) if you believe in the one true editor.

 #Getting started